OFRIN/Accepted_Paper_List_Crawling/README.md

 ![Overview](./resource/Crawler_For_Searching_Papers-Overview.png)

 Step 1.
-Request essential and additional keywords to the crawler
+Type essential and additional keywords to the crawler.

 Step 2.
-Query the keywords the user chose into DB
+Transfer keywords the user chose into DB.

 Step 3.
 Return the papers associated with the keywords.